Pine Creek paddle route

 This important coastal estuary is a haven for rare plants and animals.
 Drift through swampy casuarina and paperbark forest, including hoop pines which give the creek its name, adorned with staghorn and elkhorn ferns.
 From March to May, keep an eye out for endangered black grass-dart butterflies which feed on another endangered species, Floyd's grass.

-As you paddle downstream past swamp oak and tall riverbank eucalypt forest, look for sleepy koalas nestled in the branches of red gums — their favourite food.
+As you paddle downstream past swamp oak and tall riverbank eucalypt forest, look for sleepy koalas nestled in the branches of tallowwoods.
 Before long, you'll find yourself among pockets of salt marsh, home to waterbirds and waders.
-If you’re lucky you may spot a black-necked stork, Australia’s only stork, with its impressive 2m wing span.

-Your Pine Creek paddle ends at Bonville boat ramp, on Bonville Creek.
+Your Pine Creek paddle ends at the Bonville Creek boat ramp, off Lyons Road at Sawtell.
 You’ll need to organise a pickup or car shuffle.
 If you still have energy, you can paddle upstream along Bonville Creek to Bongil picnic area, where you can enjoy a picnic, fishing, or a more family-friendly paddle along Bonville Creek.

 The free NSW National Parks app lets you download maps and explore parks, things to do and places to stay—all without mobile reception.